blessingstommy/Part2/README.md

    - Reset Quantities
    - Clear All Data
    - Exit

+   # Usage
+    Upon running the application, follow the on-screen instructions to interact with the RecipeApp.
+    You can enter recipe details, display recipes, scale recipes, reset quantities, clear all data, and exit the application using the provided menu options.
+    For each recipe, you can enter the name, ingredients (with calories and food group), steps, and view the total calories, with a warning if it exceeds 300.
    - ## Contributing

 Contributions are welcome!
 If you find any bugs or want to suggest improvements, please open an issue or submit a pull request.